01 of 03

 Put your sheet of drywall on end.
 Reverse the sheet so that you are facing the back of the drywall (the unscored side).

-Roughly locate the score area.
+Roughly locate the scoring area.
 With your knee, hit the drywall.
 This is no time for indecisiveness: give it a firm pop.

 03 of 03

 Now you're practically done.
 The sheet of drywall will even stand on end by itself.